Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - UART Service.rst

 https://apps.apple.com/us/app/bluefruit-connect/id830125974

-Open the example, ``“Files” → “Examples” → “AmebaBLE” → “BLEUartService”``.
+Open the example, ``"Files" → "Examples" → "AmebaBLE" → "BLEUartService"``.

 |image01|

 Upload the code and press the reset button on Ameba once the upload is finished.

-Open the app on your smartphone, scan and connect to the Ameba board shown as “AMEBA_BLE_DEV” and choose the UART function in the app.
+Open the app on your smartphone, scan and connect to the Ameba board shown as "AMEBA_BLE_DEV" and choose the UART function in the app.
 Note that the BLE UART service on the Ameba board will only work with the UART and Plotter functions in the Bluefruit Connect app, other functions (Pin I/O, Image Transfer) require other BLE services that are not included in this example.

 |image02|

 |image03|

 In the UART terminal section of the app, enter a message and click send.
 You should see the message appear in the Arduino serial monitor.

 In the Arduino serial monitor, enter a message and click send.
 The message will appear in the smartphone app.